This post contains affiliate links. When you purchase through our links, we may earn a commission.

 What flour should I use?

-Plain flour will be an acceptable substitute for the UK readers if no bread flour is available although it will produce a tighter crumb.
+However all purpose flour for the US and Canadian readers will also work.
+Plain flour will be an acceptable substitute for the UK readers if no bread flour is available.
+Although it’s worth noting that it will produce a tighter crumb.

 You can also use whole wheat or spelt flour to make these hamburger buns.
 Or use a half and half combination of the white and whole wheat flour.

 If you do double the recipe, all you have to do is to double all ingredients.
+Everything else remains the same.

-Easy Bread Recipes to Try:
+Easy Bread Recipes to Try

 2 Hour Hamburger Buns